-Seattle to close major parks, beaches this weekend due to coronavirus fears during expected warm weather
+Seattle to close major parks, beaches this weekend due to coronavirus fears during expected warmer weather

 “We find that there still folks who aren’t complying” with social distancing guidelines at parks, Aguirre said.

+Some other cities across the country also have closed parks, Aguirre said.

-Though there are signs measures imposed to slow the spread of the virus are working in Seattle, “we are not out of the wood,” Durkan said.
+Though there are signs measures imposed to slow the spread of the virus are working in Seattle, “we are not out of the woods,” Durkan said.
 “We’ve seen an uptick in gatherings and barbecues and picnics and soccer games, and we just can’t do that, as hard as it is.
 We just can’t do that.”

 The mayor urged people to police themselves, saying she hopes enforcement by the city won’t be necessary.